Germany's 'climate cabinet' delays action again | DW | 30.05.2019

 The special committee met in Berlin to discuss future climate action after the issue featured prominently in Sunday's EU elections.
 But critics say the government is dragging its feet on an urgent topic.

-A special meeting of Germany's so-called "climate cabinet" on Wednesday produced little action on the issue of confronting climate change as members decided to delay making fundamental decisions until September.
+A special meeting of Germany's so-called climate cabinet on Wednesday produced little action on the issue of confronting climate change as members opted to delay making fundamental decisions until September.

-Steffen Siebert, Chancellor Angela Merkel's spokesman, said concrete measures for sinking Germany's CO2 emissions will be determined by the end of the year.
+Steffen Seibert, Chancellor Angela Merkel's spokesman, said concrete measures for lowering Germany's CO2 emissions will be determined by the end of the year.

-The group was formed in April and consists of representatives from the ministries of economy, finance, transportation, construction and agriculture.
-Wednesday's meeting was convened at the request of Environment Minister Svenja Schulze from Merkel's coalition partner, the Social Democratic Party (SPD).
+The group was formed in April and consists of representatives from the ministries of economic affairs, finance, transportation, construction and agriculture.
+Wednesday's meeting was convened at the request of Environment Minister Svenja Schulze from the Social Democratic Party (SPD), Merkel's coalition partner.

 Earlier this week, Schulze voiced her frustration about the CDU's foot-dragging on her climate bill, saying she could not "take responsibility for further delays."